CubesAndCubes/anatomize/README.md

 We'll again register a token, but this time using an Anatomize matcher.

 Anatomize matchers are much more powerful than RegExps.
-They are provided with the the following methods in the order presented here:
+They are provided with the following methods in the order presented here:

 - **readChar()** : Reads the next character, adding it to the match result, and returns it.